Origin

 Action! is a programming language for the Atari 8-bit family of microcomputers.
 It features an integrated editor, a debugger, and a 6502 compiler.
 Action! was created by Clinton Parker and released on cartridge by Optimized Systems Software (OSS) in 1983.
 Its syntax is similar to that of ALGOL 68.

-Action! is significant for its high performance, which allows games and graphics demos to be written in a high-level language without the use of hand-written assembly language code.
-Action! language constructs were designed to map cleanly to 6502 opcodes.
+Action! is significant for its high performance, which allows games and graphics demos to be written in a high-level language without using hand-written assembly language code.
+"Action!" language constructs were designed to map cleanly to 6502 opcodes.

 Features